 Liquidity Group (liquidity.com) is a direct lender.
 They are a “fintech-enabled” private credit firm that uses a proprietary AI platform (called “Liquidity Analysis”) to underwrite deals.
+For founders evaluating the broader RBF landscape, see also our reviews of Capchase, Hum Capital, and Efficient Capital Labs.

 While they operate like a fund, they often behave with the speed of a broker because of their automated diligence process, which can provide term sheets in as little as 24–72 hours and close deals within weeks.